Find a Western Exterminator near you

 Risk of sting: Typically not aggressive; can sting repeatedly.

+As omnivores, hornets consume insects such as bees and flies as well as tree sap and leaves.
+Like bees, they are also pollinators.
 Using tree bark or plants mixed with their saliva, they create a paper pulp-like material to build their nests from.
 With one entry hole on the outside and several layers of comb chambers on the inside, they build up a papery covering that encapsulates the nest.
-Although they prefer to build their nests in dark locations, when a dark location is not available they will add additional layers to the outside of the nest to help keep the light out.
+Although they prefer to build their nests in dark locations, if a dark location is not available, they will add additional layers to the outside of the nest to help keep the light out.

 With an average hornet nest accommodating 200 to 400 workers by late summer, and guards on the alert for potential threats to the colony, caution should be used if a nest is located near a path, entryway, or high traffic area, to avoid being stung.
 No one wants to be stung, especially people who are allergic to wasp stings.
 Besides protecting their colony, hornets can also be aggressive around food sources.